shanelindsay/presentations/diss-induction/slides.md

 ---

 ## Session Flow (50 minutes)
-- Introduction from me · 5 min
 - Student icebreaker · 5 min
 - Supervisor briefing · 20 min
-- Resources walkthrough · 5 min
 - Small-group breakout · 5–10 min
 - Schedule next meetings · 5 min

 ---

 ## Introduction from Me
+- My approach
+- Project types:
+- Student led - mixed - supervisor led

 ---

+## Research topics

+---

+## Language and memory

+---

+## Precision or Gist?
+How the mind compresses new words

+### Big question:
+When you learn a new word, when do you store fine detail, and when do you compress it into a gist that helps you generalise?
+- Detail helps you tell similar words apart
+- Compression helps you use what you learned with new examples
+- Your project will test what pushes the system toward detail or toward gist

+---

 ## Icebreaker: Around the Room
-- Each student shares name, project idea or interest area, and one fun fact
+- Each student shares name, where are you from, why did you study psychology, plans after graduation, project idea or interest area, favourite dessert
-- Encourage active listening and note-taking for potential collaborators
-- Keep introductions to ~30 seconds each

 ---